rclone/rclone/docs/content/filtering.md

 Directory recursion optimisation occurs if either:

-* A source remote does not support the rclone `ListR` primitive. local, sftp, Microsoft OneDrive and WebDav do not support `ListR`.
+* A source remote does not support the rclone `ListR` primitive. local, sftp, Microsoft OneDrive and WebDAV do not support `ListR`.
 Google Drive and most bucket type storage do.
 [Full list](https://rclone.org/overview/#optional-features)

 * On other remotes (those that support `ListR`), if the rclone command is not naturally recursive, and